Sariska Tiger Reserve / Sariska National Park

 At a distance of 36 km from Alwar, 111 km from Jaipur & 195 km from New Delhi, Sariska Tiger Reserve is a popular national park and wildlife refuge located at Sariska in the Alwar district of Rajasthan.
-It is one of the best places to visit near Delhi & also one of the popular tourist places in Rajasthan.
+It is one of the best national parks near Delhi, among the popular Alwar places to visit.

-Sariska Tiger Reserve is one of Rajasthan's popular wildlife destinations.
+Sariska Tiger Reserve is one of the prominent national parks in India.
 Formerly a hunting ground of the Maharaja of Alwar, the park was declared as a wildlife reserve in 1955 and then a Tiger Reserve in 1978 under Project Tiger.
-Sariska is among the 28 Tiger reserves in the country and it is spread across an area of 850 sq. km with core area of approximately 500 sq. km.
-Sariska has varied topography that includes grasslands, dry deciduous forests, cliffs and rocky landscape.
+Sariska is among the 28 Tiger reserves in the country and it is spread across an area of 850 sq. km with a core area of approximately 500 sq. km.
+Sariska has a varied topography that includes grasslands, dry deciduous forests, cliffs, and rocky landscapes.
 The Aravalli mountain ranges surround the park which is covered with thick forests.

-This reserve is famous for Bengal tigers along with many species of wildlife like leopard, jungle cat, caracal, striped hyena, Indian jackal, chital, sambar, nilgai, chinkara, four-horned antelope and wild boar.
-Sariska is also famous for bird watching with some of the rarest feathered species like grey partridge, white-throated kingfisher, Indian peafowl, bush quail, sand grouse, treepie, golden-backed woodpecker, crested serpent eagle and the Indian eagle-owl.
+This reserve is famous for Bengal tigers along with many species of wildlife like leopard, jungle cat, caracal, striped hyena, Indian jackal, chital, sambar, nilgai, chinkara, four-horned antelope, and wild boar.
+Sariska is also famous for bird watching with some of the rarest feathered species like grey partridge, white-throated kingfisher, Indian peafowl, bush quail, sand grouse, treepie, golden-backed woodpecker, crested serpent eagle, and the Indian eagle-owl.

 The best way to explore Sariska Sanctuary is by jeep which can be arranged at the Forest Reception Office on Jaipur Road.
 Private vehicles are not allowed inside the Reserve.
 Visitors are advised to make online booking in advance for safari.
 Sariska Palace in the park has now been turned into a heritage hotel.